dcunited001/dcunited001.github.io/_posts/2018-01-31-semioteleological-revolution-a-sociophysical-phase-change.md

   child is capable of identifying a true Dalai Lama in the next generation, you are a fool and know nothing of Tibetan traditions.

-- If the Panchan Lama is not initiated properly, the Lama lineage itself is threatened, but perhaps all is not lost.
-I don't want to explain why.

 - How is this a unique dynasty?
 How is it a good selection of leadership for Tibet?
 To me, this is what is most intriguing about the position of Dalai Lama as the highest role of authority in Tibet.
+  - I am speaking without knowing, but from what I perceive...
+  - The Tibetan dynasty offers continual renewal without the conflict of revolution.
+It is presumed that the leader will not be concerned with any succession except a succession of the reincarnation of ideas.
+The meticulous reincarnation of the ideal values system for their leader.

+- If the Panchan Lama is not initiated properly, the Lama lineage itself is threatened, but perhaps all is not lost.
+I don't want to explain precisely why.
+  - this search for the next leader is not the work of one person or simply the people who surround him.

 <iframe width="560" height="315"
 src="https://www.youtube.com/embed/WoMVfvS8rSo" frameborder="0"
 allow="autoplay; encrypted-media" allowfullscreen></iframe>

+- TODO: split the rest into a

 # Fighting with shadows